 Why should you use a project board for website redesigning

 Redesigning a website is a long process, and it usually involves multiple people interacting with one another.
-Efficiency is crucial, and you can’t achieve it without effective project management.
+Efficiency is crucial, and you can’t achieve it without creative project management software.
 Therefore, streamlining a creative project such as the website redeign through project boards can save time and ensure cohesion.

-With a project board, you will be able to
+With project management software, you will be able to

 - directly overlook your website redesign project plan and collaborate with others.

-- enables scheduling, delegation, feedback, goal setting, tracking, and more.
+- enables scheduling, delegation, feedback, goal setting, project tracking software, and more.

-- avoids bottlenecks and redundancies by dividing the entire process into individual tasks and maintain effective process flow.
+- avoids bottlenecks and redundancies by dividing the entire process into individual tasks and maintaining effective process flow.